04 The Miller’s Daughter

 Conall finally answered for the smitten soldier.
 “He’s Gray the Bard from Buberra.
 Doesn’t like to talk too much, as you can see.”

 Dali smiled.
-“No. My family comes from Newgil.
-We live here now.”
+“No. My family comes from Newgil, but we live here now.”

-She turned to the Evermore brothers and asked, “How did you boys manage to make it through Casselberry?
-We hear they are forcing youngers to join their army.”
+She turned to the Evermore brothers, noticing they were young.
+“How did you boys manage to make it through Casselberry?
+We hear they are forcing young men like yourselves to become soldiers.”

 “Well,” Graybard finding his courage, said, “We came by way of Filgore Valley.”

 “No, no,” said Graybard motioning with his right hand.
-“We came through the Valley.
-We left a friend by the red barn.
-We’re traveling with a big animal, so he stayed behind.
-He didn’t want to frighten the villagers.”
+“We did come through the Valley.
+We left a friend by the red barn outside the Village.
+We’re traveling with a big animal, so he stayed behind.”

 Straightening up, Dali asked, “What kind of animal?
-A bear or wolf?
+A dog or something wild?
 We have livestock and fowl to protect.
 Once, we had a stranger come from Alder Woods with a wolf.
 Our milking cows didn’t recover for days.”

 “No,” said Caleb.
 “This is more like a-a-a large dog.”